modlab246/TREM2_PTB/geomx/img/tmp.md

 # save_channel.ipynb

-We want to construct composite images for each GeoMx spot
+We want to construct composite images for each GeoMx spot.

 1. A read folder for metadata - "../data/"
 2. A read folder for channels - "../channel/"